mozman/ezdxf/docs/source/tutorials/mtext.rst

 The :attr:`MText.dxf.rotation` attribute defines the text rotation as angle between the x-axis and the horizontal direction of the text in degrees.
-The :attr:`MText.dxf.text_direction` attribute defines the horizontal direction of MText as vector in WCS or OCS, if an :ref:`OCS` is defined.
+The :attr:`MText.dxf.text_direction` attribute defines the horizontal direction of MTEXT as vector in WCS.
 Both attributes can be present at the same entity, in this case the :attr:`MText.dxf.text_direction` attribute has the higher priority.

-The MText entity has two methods to get/set rotation:
+The MTEXT entity has two methods to get/set rotation:
 :meth:`~ezdxf.entities.MText.get_rotation` returns the rotation angle in degrees independent from definition as angle or direction, and :meth:`~ezdxf.entities.MText.set_rotation` set the :attr:`rotation` attribute